mpinar/MachineLearning/Coursework_Mert_Pinar.md

 > best performance: 0.00006409881733

-After tuning the SVM according to the attributes above, I have ran the test all over again with the same processes as in three input tests.
+After tuning the SVM according to the attributes above, the test is run all over again with the same processes as in three input tests.
 ```r
 sixDsExchangeSvmModelTuned <- svm(sixDsSvmExTrain,sixDsExpectedOutput, gamma = 0.01, cost = 10)
 beep("coin")